 That influence may be obscured by the continued existence of the two older modes of justification still percolating through the zeitgeist.
 Postmodernism has not been as successful as earlier efforts to provide cultural consensus, in part because each new model only partially replaces its predecessor.
 Modernism had to accommodate a continuing strain of premodern authoritarianism, and postmodernism must continue to grapple with both a nostalgia for authority and the attractions of modernist rationality best represented by the scientific enterprise.
 Worse, it must deal with its own inconsistencies and its utter inability to resolve the anomalies inherent in its own positions (see “One Postmodern Sentence“).

 It is my deepest conviction that much of the disagreement and frustration that characterizes our culture derives from the continued existence of these three separate modes of warrant still prevalent.
 Disputants tack effortlessly, perhaps unconsciously, among these modes, ignoring the lack of consensus that made their existence possible (see “Tangled Terms” for some common examples).
 Authority, the ancient source of pre-Reformation consensus, is held in disrepute by modernists and utter contempt by postmodernists.
-Reason and closely examined experience, modernism’s contenders, have been battered by objections and limitations, particularly in regard to goodness claims.
+Universal reason and closely examined experience, modernism’s contenders, have been battered by objections and limitations, particularly in regard to goodness claims.
 It is worth noting that much of the power of that attack has come from the critical efforts of modernists that were later appropriated by the more radical critique embodied in postmodernism.
 It is little wonder that irony is the dominant tone of postmodern culture.
 But discontents have their limits.
 Postmodernism has had to invent its own warrant for claims to truth, goodness, and beauty.
 This warrant, a most impressive structure and one entirely new, was codified only in the 1970’s after nearly a century of flirtation and false starts.

 This warrant has been called coherence theory by epistemologists, but it has assumed a much grander aspect in the culture than the rather narrow and pretty well discredited coherence theory would suggest.
 In examining the broader historical and philosophical roots of the postmodern warrant to claims of truth, goodness, and beauty, I have coined the term virtual circle to characterize it.
 I think it a very powerful cultural force because it provides a respectable way to justify one’s claims to truth, goodness, and beauty, though one in utter opposition to that provided by modernism.
 This is the arena of contention we see around us (see “What is the Virtual Circle?“.